The Iowa City Amateur Radio Club (ICARC) has been in existence since at least 1933,

 music by Arthur Sullivan and libretto by W. S. Gilbert

-ICARC normally meets at 7:00 PM on the second Wednesday of each month,
+ICARC normally meets at 7:00 PM on the second Wednesday of each month at

 North Liberty